View of the Brandenburg Gate, one of the most famous landmarks in Berlin

-Brandenburg Gate
+Brandenburg Gate in Berlin

 Visiting Berlin wouldn’t be complete without seeing the iconic Brandenburg Gate, one of the city’s most famous landmarks.
 This neoclassical monument, built in the late 18th century, has witnessed centuries of German history – from Napoleon’s occupation to the division of Berlin during the Cold War.
 Walking through Pariser Platz and approaching the Gate gives you a real sense of Berlin’s vibrant past and present.
 It’s not just a historical site, but also a perfect starting point to explore the city.